American Left

 Economic unrest in the 1890s was represented by populism and the People's Party.
 Although using anti-capitalist rhetoric, it represented the views of small farmers who wanted to protect their own private property, not a call for communism, collectivism, or socialism.
-Progressives in the early 20th century criticized the way capitalism had developed but were essentially middle class and reformist; however, both populism and progressivism steered some people to left-wing politics and many popular writers of the progressive period were left-wing.
+Progressives in the early 20th century criticized the way capitalism had developed but were essentially middle class and reformist; however, both populism and progressivism steered some to left-wing politics; many popular writers of the progressive period were left-wing.
 Even the New Left relied on radical democratic traditions rather than left-wing ideology.
 Friedrich Engels thought that the lack of a feudal past was the reason for the American working class holding middle-class values.
 Writing at a time when American industry was developing quickly towards the mass-production system known as Fordism, Max Weber and Antonio Gramsci saw individualism and laissez-faire liberalism as core shared American beliefs.
 According to the historian David De Leon, American radicalism was rooted in libertarianism and syndicalism rather than communism, Fabianism and social democracy, being opposed to centralized power and collectivism.
 The character of the American political system is hostile toward third parties and has also been presented as a reason for the absence of a strong socialist party in the United States.
 Political repression has also contributed to the weakness of the left in the United States.
 Many cities had Red Squads to monitor and disrupt leftist groups in response to labor unrest such as the Haymarket Riot.
+The legacy of slavery and racial discrimination created deep divisions within the working class, producing a racially stratified, two-tiered labor force.
+These divisions fostered divergent political priorities and undermined class solidarity, making it more difficult for left-wing movements to build broad-based coalitions.

 During World War II, the Smith Act made membership in revolutionary groups illegal.
 After the war, Senator Joseph McCarthy used the Smith Act to launch a crusade (McCarthyism) to purge alleged communists from government and the media.
 In the 1960s, the FBI's COINTELPRO program monitored, infiltrated, disrupted and discredited radical groups in the United States.
 In 2008, Maryland police were revealed to have added the names and personal information of anti-war protesters and death penalty opponents to a database which was intended to be used for tracking terrorists.
-Terry Turchie, a former deputy assistant director of the FBI's Counter-terrorism Division, admitted that "one of the missions of the FBI in its counterintelligence efforts was to try to keep these people (progressives and self-described socialists) out of office."
+Terry Turchie, a former deputy assistant director of the FBI Counterterrorism Division, admitted that "one of the missions of the FBI in its counterintelligence efforts was to try to keep these people (progressives and self-described socialists) out of office."